Northport Police Divisions

 The following excerpts from the Northport Police Department Policy manual apply to Citizen Complaint investigation.

-- 2.30.6 Time limits for completion of complaint investigation.
-Standard Citizen Complaint investigations will be completed within fourteen days of the date of the initial filing of the complaint, unless extension time as outlined in section2.30.7 is requested and approved.
+- 2.30.6 Time limits for completion of the complaint investigation.
+Standard Citizen Complaint investigations will be completed within fourteen days of the date of the initial filing of the complaint unless extension time as outlined in section2.30.7 is requested and approved.

-- The Records division is responsible for control of all active and archived police reports and related information.
+- The Records Division is responsible for the control of all active and archived police reports and related information.
 The records office is located in the main lobby of the Northport Public Safety Facility.
 The contact phone number is (205) 333-3033.
-Office hours are 8:00am until 5:00pm Monday through Friday except on holidays.
+Office hours are 8:00 am until 5:00 pm Monday through Friday except on holidays.

-- If you need an accident report, they may take up to five (5) days to be processed.
+- If you need an accident report, it may take up to five (5) days to be processed.
 Please call the Records Division for availability.
-There is a $5.00 charge (Cash or Money Order only) for each copy of the accident report requested.
-To obtain an accident report, you will need either the Case Number (as given to you by the responsible Officer) or the date of the accident.
+There is a $10.00 charge (Cash, Credit Card, or Money Order only) for each copy of the accident report requested if you pick it up at our window or you may obtain a copy of your accident report online at crashdocs.org for a fee of $8.
+To obtain an accident report, you will need the Case Number (as given to you by the responsible Officer) and the date of the accident.

-- Records division is also responsible for fingerprinting of Citizens who are applying for professional licensing as Educators, Attorneys, etc. Please come to Northport Police Department on Tuesdays or Thursdays from 1:00pm - 4:30pm for fingerprinting.
-There is a $3.00 (Cash Only) charge for one (1) sets of two (2) fingerprint cards.
+- The Records Division is also responsible for fingerprinting Citizens who are applying for professional licensing as Educators, Attorneys, etc. Please come to the Northport Police Department on Tuesdays or Thursdays from 8:00 am - 11:00 am for fingerprinting.
+There is a $5.00 (Cash Only) charge for one (1) set of two (2) fingerprint cards.